plone/plone.api/docs/env.rst

 ---------------------------

-To temporarily override the list of roles that are available, use :meth`api.env.adopt_roles`.
+To temporarily override the list of roles that are available, use :meth:`api.env.adopt_roles`.
 This is especially useful in unit tests.

 .. code-block:: python